mgiuseppe/Api-with-swagger-and-AAD/README.md

 ### Partial references

-https://jpda.dev/using-nswag-and-swagger-ui-with-b2c // this one uses aad b2c whose endpoint are slightly different https://joonasw.net/view/testing-azure-ad-protected-apis-part-1-swagger-ui // this one uses scopes but the article isn't flowless
+https://jpda.dev/using-nswag-and-swagger-ui-with-b2c // this one uses aad b2c whose endpoint are slightly different.
+This is also a nice reference to see how to set app registration on AAD. https://joonasw.net/view/testing-azure-ad-protected-apis-part-1-swagger-ui // this one uses scopes but the article isn't flowless